pjsilvestre/CS157A-21/docs/Project_Final_Report.md

 ### user

 - User is an entity set with two attributes: a unique username and password.
-They key of user is username.
+The key of user is username.
 The user entity set represents users of the application and their login information.

 ### closet

 - Closet is an entity set corresponding to a users's physical closet.
 The key of a closet is closet_id.
 The closet entity set consists of a collection of clothing the users save as outfits (multiple clothing pieces) or as attire (individual clothing pieces).

 ### outfit

 - The outfit entity set has three attributes: a unique name, a season, and a tag.
 The key of an outfit is outfit_name.
 The outfit entity set consists of "mini-collections" of clothing pieces that the users save as outfits.
 The tag allows a user to organize different outfits into groups.

 ### attire

 - The attire entity set has six attributes: attire_id, type, name, brand, color, and size.
 The key of a piece of attire is attire_id.
 The attire entity set consists of all the individual clothing pieces the users save.

 ## Relationship Descriptions